phobos-storage/lustre-hsm-phobos/README.md

   The Phobos family used by this copytool to store objects. phobosd's configuration has to be compatible with this family.
 Otherwise, phobosd will not handle any request.
-- `-t|--hsm_fsuid`: name of the extended attribute which stores the mapping between filename and object ID.
+- `-x|--fuid-xattr`: name of the extended attribute which stores the mapping between filename and object ID.
 This attribute is set on the file during the archive process.
 - `-A|--archive`: archive number handled by this copytool.
 HSM Archive requests